-Any institution that meets the criteria for proposing organization can be a participating organization.
+Any institution that meets the criteria for principal contractor can be a participating organization.
 The following may also be eligible:

-- Companies, provided that they are integrated into projects in which the Proposing Organization is a public or private not-for-profit R&D institution, or another company that meets special criteria set forth in the Announcement of Call for Proposals; - Foreign entities, provided that they are not budgeted, except when indicated otherwise in the Announcement of the Call.
+- Companies, provided that they are integrated into projects in which the Principal Contractor is a public or private not-for-profit R&D institution, or another company that meets special criteria set forth in the Announcement of Call for Proposals; - Foreign entities, provided that they are not budgeted, except when indicated otherwise in the Announcement of the Call.